gskinnerTeam/flutter-stateful-props/README.md

   }
 }
 ```
-This is the entire Prop!
-It has no lifecycle hooks at all, except that it calls `setState()` when it changes.
+This is the entire code for both these Props!
+They have no lifecycle hooks at all, except that they call `setState()` when their value changes.

-All of the various primitives in the library are implemented of this generic `ValueProp` and the same Prop could be used as a " ValueNotifier" style object for your own types:
+All of the various primitives in the library are implemented on this generic `ValueProp` and the same Prop could be used as a " ValueNotifier" style object for your own types:
  ```
  ValueProp<MyThing> myThing;
  initProps(){